 August 27 @ 2:30 pm - 3:30 pm

 - This event has passed.

 Dennis Altman is the son of Jewish refugees, and a writer and academic who first came to attention with the publication of his book Homosexual: Oppression & Liberation in 1972.
 Often compared to Germaine Greer’s Female Eunuch and Peter Singer’s Animal Liberation, Altman’s work was the first serious analysis to emerge from the gay liberation movement.
-He has since written thirteen books, exploring sexuality, politics and their inter-relationship.

 Carmel Bird grew up in Tasmania and now lives in Castlemaine.
 She has published almost forty books including novels, short story collections, essays, anthologies, and manuals for writers.
 She is a popular teacher of writing, both here and overseas, and she is a regular book reviewer.
 Her books have been translated into several languages.
 In 2016 she received the Patrick White Award, and in 2022 she was honoured with a PhD from the University of Tasmania for her contribution to Literature.
 Her anthology The Stolen Children – Their Stories in 1998 was a landmark publication in the history of the First Peoples of this country.